khaledk2/leb-beta/docs/installation/nginx_prerequisites.rst

 "certs"
 =======

-A valid SSL certification is required to run Local EnteroBase using HTTPS.
+A valid SSL certificate is required to run Local EnteroBase using HTTPS.
 For the beta test, a self-signed certificate is sufficient.
 A self-signed certificate can be generated using the OpenSSL tutorial at: `<https://linuxize.com/post/creating-a-self-signed-ssl-certificate>`_.
 Please ensure that you rename the generated files to match the filenames shown in figure 1.
 Alternatively, you can use the certificates provided in the Docker container by default.

 "logs"
 ======